Tom-PIT/Connected.Docs/en/Sales/Documents/IssuedInvoices.md

 ### Editing an issued invoice

 Click any issued invoice in the list to open it.
-Draft offers can be edited freely.
-The Documents is divided into multiple expandable sections.
+Draft invoices can be edited freely.
+The document is divided into multiple expandable sections.

 While the invoice is in **Draft** status you can edit all sections: